Transport-for-the-North/Land-Use/docs/norcom/estimation.rst

 The only input variable that is the exception to this rule is "household income".
-This variable has been included because evidence (such as the `2024 Car Ownership: Evidence Review by the National Centre for Social Research <https://assets.publishing.service.gov.uk/media/6781339100e3d719f19217f1/dft-car-ownership-evidence-review.pdf>`_
-) shows that income is a significant explanator for car ownership and therefore it would be beneficial to include in the model.
+This variable has been included because evidence (such as the 2024 Car Ownership: Evidence Review by the National Centre for Social Research [#cfsr]_ ) shows that income is a significant explanator for car ownership and therefore it would be beneficial to include in the model.

 More information about data used in the application can be found in :doc:`/norcom/application`, but the availability of
-`MSOA-based average income estimates from the ONS for England and Wales <https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/earningsandworkinghours/datasets/smallareaincomeestimatesformiddlelayersuperoutputareasenglandandwales>`_ and
+MSOA-based average income estimates from the ONS for England and Wales [#ew_income_estimates]_ and
-`Data Zone-based average income estimates from the Scottish Government <https://www.gov.scot/publications/banded-income-statistics-2018>`_ means that income can (at least) be approximated to a zone-level variable.
+Data Zone-based average income estimates from the Scottish Government [#scot_income_estimates]_ means that income can (at least) be approximated to a zone-level variable.

 Based on the testing, the final form of the logit model parameters for NorCOM are: